webpack-contrib/imports-loader/README.md

 ]
 ```

-And every less file with the same filename as of a jsx file would be loaded as well.
+And every `less` file that has the same filename as of a `jsx` file would be loaded as well.

 ## License